unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 ## Fetching the domain records

+After we verified that domain has owner address and got it's resolver contract address we are going to query the second one again for it's records.

-As the last step we are going to make use of fetchZilliqa again, only this time we will change our params to contain the **resolver address** and for the state keys we will pass an empty array
+Make use of fetchZilliqa again, only this time change params to contain the **resolver address** and for the state keys we will pass an empty array

 ```typescript
 // index.ts resolve function